ISI-TechKnAcq/techknacq-core/README.md

 running the infomap with the .net format for co-occurrence matrices, see (TechKnAcq-hierarchy clustering) in above for more details.

-2. Run the ReadflowNetwork under TechKnAcq-topic/TopicModeling/src/util to obtain the edge table format for the topic dependency Graph
+2. Run the ReadFlowNetwork under TechKnAcq-topic/TopicModeling/src/util to obtain the edge table format for the topic dependency Graph

 2.1.
 Compile the ReadFlowNetwork